datareel/datareel/README_windows_openssl.txt

 > cd %USERPROFILE%\datareel\env
 > notepad openssl_windows.env

+In the openssl_windows.env  set the path to your openssl installation directory.

+--
 To build the example programs:

 > cd %USERPROFILE%\datareel\examples_socket
 > cd https_client
 > nmake -f msvc.mak

+Before running the example program in you user environment add the openssl\bin dir to you PATH:

+> set PATH=%PATH%;c:\openssl\bin

+--
 To build the datareel library as a DLL with SSL enabled:

 > cd %USERPROFILE%\datareel